The Story Of A Wicked Landlady

 In a calm voice, her gentle husband responded, ‘And who said it is forbidden?
 Hope there’s no probs.’

 Mabel gritted her teeth.
 ‘Why did you disconnect my dish if you don’t forbid watching it.
-I bought it with my money not yours.’
+I bought it with my money, not yours.’

 Nifemi gave a ridiculous laugh.
 ‘You should have asked questions before you bought it.
 I used to have a dish but gave it out because the landlady complained that it was overweighing the roof.”
 That was when Mabel knew they are in a lion’s den.

 Just a few months into their marriage, Mabel’s husband went outside the town for a course.
-In one of those days, she had backlog of works in her office, which she decided to finish before returning home.
+On one of those days, she had a backlog of works in her office, which she decided to finish before returning home.
 On her drive back home, she was so held in the Lagos traffic that when she got home the gate had been locked.

 It was 10 p.m.
 Mabel was fifteen minutes late.
 She knocked at the gate till 11 p.m. but got no response.
-Pregnant Mabel had to drive down to the Island to sleep over at a friend’s place.
+Pregnant Mabel had to drive down to the Island to sleepover at a friend’s place.